 3. The Standby server should have hardware specification that is sufficient to perform the primary role with your traffic load.

-As an additional option that could be configured for an active failover is a CARP (Common Access Redundancy Protocol) interface usage.
-The Common Access Redundancy Protocol, or CARP, is an inherent application within the FreeBSD OS network stack, which provides the “heartbeat” private network connection between two Sippy instances, performing error detection and presenting a virtual IP to bind each Sippy instance.
+As an additional option that could be configured for an active failover is a CARP (Common Address Redundancy Protocol) interface usage.
+The Common Address Redundancy Protocol, or CARP, is an inherent application within the FreeBSD OS network stack, which provides the “heartbeat” private network connection between two Sippy instances, performing error detection and presenting a virtual IP to bind each Sippy instance.

 Illustration of active failover within one subnet: